8 Tips for Building a Treehouse

 Build Sections on the Ground First

-“I assembled the platform and house on the ground, then disassembled them,” said expert Bob Lackey.
+“I assembled the platform and house on the ground, then disassembled them,” says treehouse builder Bob Lackey.
 “After attaching the supports to the trees, I lifted the platform piece by piece and assembled it on the supports.
 An extra set of hands was needed only to raise the four walls and two roof sections.
 Final assembly took place in the trees.”

 Use the Right Fasteners

-- Whenever possible, perch your tree house on top of fasteners rather than pinning beams to the tree.
-This gives the tree room to move and grow.
+- Try to build your house on top of fasteners instead of directly on the tree.
+Again, the tree needs room to grow.

-Cool Treehouse Accessories You Can Buy (Or Make Yourself)
+Cool Treehouse Accessories You Can Buy Or DIY

 Be Conscious of Treehouse Safety Issues